amaximus/met_alerts_hu/info.md

 This custom component gathers regular and special meteo alerts from met.hu (valid only for Hungary).

-The state of the sensor will be the alert level of most dominant alert.
+The state of the sensor will be the highest current alert level.
 The name of the alert with highest alert level will also be added into a dedicated attribute.

-The sensor will also report in attributes the values of all other meteo alerts, if there are any.
+The sensor will also report in attributes the values of all other meteo alerts and/or forecasts from next 12-24 hours, if there are any.

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://github.com/hacs/integration),